mister-404/CE305_AssigOne/report/CE305_AssigOne_bb18960_Report.md

 | git                                       | v2.24.0                       | Version control allowing me to swiftly program with the safe knowledge that my work is backed up if I need to revert back to previous versions. | https://git-scm.com/                               |

+# Extended Features

+Support for both integer and floating point values is in this project.
+It knows when to return the output as an integer or a float based on the operands.